ModelOriented/DALEX-docs/dalex/adding-new-fairness-metric.md

 1. In `DALEX/python/dalex/dalex/fairness/_group_fairness/plot.py` in `plot_metric_scores()` function the metric should be changed/added in *metric choosing and name change* section.

 2. Here, the number of panels is set to 5 so if a new metric is added instead of superseded, there are a little coding to be done.
 The numbers of refs should be incremented along with panels names change.

+Finally, one can post an [issue on GitHub](https://github.com/ModelOriented/DALEX/issues/new) and make a [pull request](https://github.com/ModelOriented/DALEX/compare) with the implementation.

+## Contributing

+In order to contribute to the main `dalex` package, you have to fork a repository on Github, commit your changes, and create a Pull Request into the main branch.
+The Pull Request's name should start with `[python]` followed by a descriptive title (it is best to have a related open Issue).